 - Toys that have irregular shapes or that have sharp edges can also be choking hazards for younger children, or can even cause cutting or slicing injuries.

 If an unsafe toy or other child product has caused injury to your child or the child of a loved one, you need to contact Phoenix personal injury lawyers to ensure full and fair compensation.
-The experienced team at Breyer Law Offices can help.
+The experienced team at Breyer Law Offices, P.C. can help.
 We have served the greater Phoenix metropolitan area for over a dozen years, and our priority is customer service.
 We work on a contingency basis and also provide free consultations for potential clients.